liferay-mobile/liferay-android-sdk-oauth/README.md

 If everything goes fine, the webiew will open Liferay's login page and will ask the credentials to the user.

-As you may have notificed, the start method also requires a `OAuthCallback` parameter, this callback will be called once user has sucessfully authenticated and granted permission to your app or if an error has occurred:
+As you may have notificed, the start method also requires a `OAuthCallback` parameter, the callback's `onSuccess` method will be called once user has sucessfully authenticated and granted permission to your app, if he hasn't granted or something went wrong, `onFailures` will be called instead:

 ```java
 @Override